-In days of yore, the great ships were propelled only by the wind in their squaresails.
-The sails were attached to spars called ‘yards’, and the lines to trim the sails were called ‘braces’.
-These ran from the end of each yard to the deck.
-The ‘Main Brace’ was the largest and heaviest of all the running rigging, and to splice it (when required) was one the most difficult tasks aboard ship.
-And so it was that to those who ‘Spliced the Main Brace went a double issue of rum.
+“Splice the Main Brace!”.
+The great sailing ships were propelled only by the wind in their sails which were attached to spars called yards.
+The lines to trim the sails were called braces and ran from the ends of the yards to the deck.
+The main brace was the largest and heaviest of all the rigging being up to 20″ diameter on the big ships.
+To splice it was one of the most difficult tasks on board ship.
+Sometimes in the heat of battle, the braces were shot away making the ship unmanageable.
+To those that “Spliced the Main Brace”, went a double issue of rum.

 It became customary to always “Splice the Main Brace” after battle, always after victory, and to before reward a ship’s crew, or sometimes the entire fleet, with the order to “Splice the Main Brace!”, which meant a double issue of rum for a job well done.
 The ritual was always preceded by hoisting the flag signal to “Splice the Main Brace!”.
 In recent times, to say to a friend, “Let’s Splice the Main Brace!”, is akin to saying “Let’s have a drink!”.

 Today, this flag signal design, for which Pusser’s holds the trademark, is a well recognized logo used by Pusser’s on much of it’s apparel.